arenas-guerrero-julian/pycottas/docs/documentation.md

 from pycottas import COTTASDocument from rdflib import Graph, URIRef

-# COTTASDocument class for querying with triple patterns
 store = COTTASDocument("my_file.cottas")

 # the triple pattern can be a string or a tuple